-Quantitative Information about and Sensitivity of Significant Unobservable Inputs used in Recurring Level 3 Fair Value Measurements at June 30, 2012
+Quantitative Information about and Sensitivity of Significant Unobservable Inputs Used in Recurring Level 3 Fair Value Measurements at June 30, 2013

-The disclosures below provide information on the valuation techniques, significant unobservable inputs and their ranges for each major category of assets and liabilities measured at fair value on a recurring basis with a significant Level 3 balance.
+The disclosures below provide information on the valuation techniques, significant unobservable inputs and their ranges and averages for each major category of assets and liabilities measured at fair value on a recurring basis with a significant Level 3 balance.
 The level of aggregation and breadth of products cause the range of inputs to be wide and not evenly distributed across the inventory.
 Further, the range of unobservable inputs may differ across firms in the financial services industry because of diversity in the types of products included in each firm's inventory.
-The disclosures below also include qualitative information on the sensitivity of the fair value measurements to changes in the significant unobservable inputs.
+The following disclosures also include qualitative information on the sensitivity of the fair value measurements to changes in the significant unobservable inputs.

-Balance at June 30, 2012 Valuation Technique(s) Significant Unobservable Input(s)/Sensitivity of the Fair Value to Changes in the Unobservable Inputs Range(1) Assets Financial instruments owned: Corporate and other debt: Commercial mortgage- backed securities \$ 39,875 Comparable pricing (2) Comparable bond price/ (A) 97 to 109 points Corporate bonds 3,180 Comparable pricing (2) Comparable bond price/ (A) 11 to 100 points Liabilities Financial instruments sold, not yet purchased: Corporate and other debt: Corporate bonds \$ 1,233 Comparable pricing (2) Comparable bond price/ (A) 2 to 105 points
+Balance at June 30, 2013 Valuation Technique(s) Significant Unobservable Input(s)/Sensitivity of the Fair Value to Changes in the Unobservable Inputs Range (1) Averages(2)

+Assets

+Financial instruments owned:

+Corporate and other debt:

+Corporate bonds \$ 11 Comparable pricing Comparable bond price/(A) 10 to 133 points 80 points

 (1) The ranges of significant unobservable inputs are represented in points.
-Points are a percentage of par; for example, 97 points would be 97% of par.
+Points are a percentage of par; for example, 133 points would be 133% of par.